genetics-statistics/gemma-wrapper/README.md

 models (LMMs) and related models to genome-wide association studies (GWAS) and other large-scale data sets.

-This repository contains gemma-k-handler, essentially a wrapper of GEMMA that provides support for caching the kinship or relatedness matrix (K) and caching LM and LMM computations with the option of full leave-one-chromosome-out genome scans (LOCO).
+This repository contains gemma-wrapper, essentially a wrapper of GEMMA that provides support for caching the kinship or relatedness matrix (K) and caching LM and LMM computations with the option of full leave-one-chromosome-out genome scans (LOCO).

-gemma-k-handler requires a recent version of GEMMA and essentially does a pass-through of all standard GEMMA invocation switches.
-On return gemma-k-handler can return a JSON object (--json) which is useful for web-services.
+gemma-wrapper requires a recent version of GEMMA and essentially does a pass-through of all standard GEMMA invocation switches.
+On return gemma-wrapper can return a JSON object (--json) which is useful for web-services.

 Note that this a work in progress (WIP).
 What is described below